petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/defining-role-permissions.md

 There are several categories of permissions:

 **Control Panel:** Portal administrators can access the entire control panel section from the Global Menu.
 Control Panel permissions affect whether and how the control panel appears to different role users.
-For example, you can fine-tune whether a role grants view access to various applications in the control panel, or get more granular and only grant access to an application's configuration actions.
+For example, you can fine-tune whether a role grants view access to various applications in the control panel or get more granular and only grant access to an application's configuration actions.

 **Commerce:** Commerce permissions affect whether and how the Commerce menu appears to different role users when they open the Global Menu.
 For example, a supplier can only access channels and catalogs when they access the Commerce section from the Global Menu whereas an administrator can view all the options.